top of page

 Nutritionist's Note

-If you have a newly diagnosed dairy allergy or intolerance, you'll need to start learning how to read and understand nutritional labels to help you avoid dairy and all its hidden names.
-You might be surprised to learn that dairy can hide in unexpected places, and under names such as "casein," "lactose," or "whey."
+If you have been newly diagnosed with a dairy allergy or intolerance, you'll want to start learning how to read and understand nutritional labels to help you avoid dairy and all its hidden names.
+You might be surprised to learn that dairy can hide in all kinds of unexpected places, and under names such as "casein," "lactose," or "whey."
 If you'd like help with this and to chat about what dairy-free means for you, book an into clinic session here.

 Emma Lisa, Nutritionist & Women's Practitioner